ChenWWWeixiang/diagnosis_covid19/README.md

 If you find this project helpful, please cite our paper:
 ```
 @article {OpenCovidDetector,
-	author = {Jin, Cheng and Chen, Weixiang and Cao, Yukun and Xu, Zhanwei and Zhang, Xin and Deng, Lei and Zheng, Chuansheng and Zhou, Jie and Shi, Heshui and Feng, Jianjiang},
+	author = {Jin, Cheng and Chen, Weixiang and Cao, Yukun and Xu, Zhanwei and Tan, Zimeng and Zhang, Xin and Deng, Lei and Zheng, Chuansheng and Zhou, Jie and Shi, Heshui and Feng, Jianjiang},
-	title = {Development and Evaluation of an AI System for COVID-19 Diagnosis},
+	title = {Development and evaluation of an artificial intelligence system for COVID-19 diagnosis},
-	year = {2020}, doi = {10.1101/2020.03.20.20039834},journal = {medRxiv}}
+	year = {2020}, doi = {10.1038/s41467-020-18685-1},journal = {Nature Communications}}
 ```